SRI-CSL/llvm2smt/README.md

 Examples and tests for both are included in the `./examples`, `./test`, and `./bitcode` directories.
 Check the Makefile for details.

-On simple single file examples, you can generate bitvcode using `clang -S -emit-llvm`.
+On simple examples (i.e. one source file), you can generate bitvcode using `clang -S -emit-llvm`.
 For more complex builds, we typically use [wllvm](https://github.com/SRI-CSL/whole-program-llvm).